WorksOnArm/equinix-metal-arm64-cluster/.github/ISSUE_TEMPLATE/custom.md

 Please share a public URL of the CI dashboard (if applicable).

+### Does the project allows the use of 'logo' on ARM's developer website freely?

 ### Please state your contributions to the open source community and any other relevant initiatives.

 Brag a little bit about yourself, please!